8 tips to make tax filing easier this tax season.

 Want to lower your tax bill or increase your tax refund?
 It’s in your best interest to take advantage of every claim and deduction that’s applicable to you.
 If you’re not sure what you might be eligible for, the CRA website has a list of government benefits, credits and special allowances that could help you save money.

-Here are some important tax deductions/credits you may want to consider:
+Here are some important tax deductions, credits and expenses you may want to consider:

 And if work from home or are self-employed, you may be able to claim a home office deduction.